Impact Documentation Programme

 • Councils and funded community projects

-• Boards have clarity
+• Boards gain clarity on programme delivery

 • Communities see themselves reflected